Air New Zealand: Destinations

-Air New Zealand serves 20 domestic destinations and 30 international destinations in eighteen countries and territories across Asia, North America and Oceania.
+Air New Zealand serves domestic and international destinations in countries and territories across Asia, North America and Oceania.

-Air New Zealand previously operated four fifth freedom routes (i.e. between two non-New Zealand destinations).
+Air New Zealand previously operated four fifth freedom routes.
 The airline operated weekly flights from Rarotonga to Sydney and Los Angeles, in addition to flights connecting via Auckland.
 In 2012, after securing a contract from the Australian government – Air New Zealand launched twice-weekly services from Sydney and Brisbane to Norfolk Island on its A320 aircraft.

+Joint ventures

+Air New Zealand has Joint venture agreements with the following airlines: